Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 <img align="center" width="600" height="450" src="/assets/image/before_train/faster_inception_resnet_open/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/faster_inception_resnet_open/image3.png">

-When you first look the result, it's pretty good.
+When you first look at the result, it's pretty good.
 The detection box just locate around the object.
-But when you look the objection category, the result is wired.
+But when you check the objection category, the result is wired.
 It recognized the water lily as cat.
 And the time is much longer than the model before:

 5.910059189796447754e+01 s

 2.576212596893310547e+01 s

 2.450185585021972656e+01 s

+The jupyter notebook code is [here][/assets/image/code/object_detection_tutorial.ipynb].

 # data preparing